DeepHiveMind/GraphDB_AWS_Neptune_Neo4J/README.md

 This needs a Data Platform which can manage and make sense of
      - **large volumes of variably-structured**,
      - **densely-connected data**.
-     - what depends on what; how things flow;  analysing the impact of events on deep dependency chains;  identifying and assessing risk; (**All connected data problems**) :simley: .
+     - what depends on what; how things flow;  analysing the impact of events on deep dependency chains;  identifying and assessing risk; (**All connected data problems**) :smiley: .

 These are the kinds of problems for which GrphDB like Amazon Neptune is ideally suited.